Hearing Aid/Hearing Loss FAQs

 Do hearing aids have warranties in case something goes wrong?

-We work with all major hearing aid manufacturers.
-Their products come with a warranty for repair, loss, and damage.
+Yes, all hearing devices come with a warranty for repair, loss, and damage.
 The loss portion of the warranty allows the user to replace the hearing aid one time during that warranty period if it is lost.

 Should I buy a cheaper hearing aid or one that is online?